ColosseumGroup/ColosseumII/APIDesign.md

   ​	Use operation ID to determine what kind of operation is being performed.

-  ​	For instance, ID=0 could idicate
+  ​	For default, ID = 0.

   ##### Example: